codingrehab/podcasts/posts/2017-12-01-design-first-development.md

 surface: (Circle _ _ r) = pi * r ^ 2
 ```

-You’ll notice the very last part to be created — of this small program — is the implementation.
+You’ll notice the very last part to be created — of this small program — is the implementation with primitive types.
 Strange isn’t it?!
 It’s almost as if the language wants you to think about the design first.